 The problem with establishing an anti-corruption compliance program in Canada is that few guidelines exist on how such a program might be implemented.
-The only helpful Canadian guidance appears in the 2011 probation order issued against Calgary-based Niko Resources Ltd. ("Niko") after it pled guilty to a charge of bribery under the CFPOA.
-The probation order requires Niko to adopt internal controls, policies, and procedures that will ensure the following:
+The only helpful Canadian guidance appears in the 2011 probation order issued against Calgary-based Niko Resources Ltd. (Niko) after it pleaded guilty to a charge of bribery under the COFPA.
+The language of the probation order specifically requires Niko to adopt the following internal controls, policies, and procedures:

-- a) The company must establish a system of internal accounting controls designed to ensure that the company makes and keeps fair and accurate books, records, and accounts. - b) The company must establish a rigorous anti-corruption compliance code designed to detect and deter violations of the CFPOA (and other applicable anti-corruption laws), which at a minimum includes: - 1) A clearly articulated and visible corporate policy against violations of the CFPOA and other applicable anti-corruption laws. - Strong, explicit, and visible support by senior management to its corporation policy against violations of anti-corruption laws and its internal compliance code. - 3) Compliance standards and procedures designed to reduce the prospect of violations, which will apply to all directors, officers, employees, and outside parties acting on behalf of the company.
-These standards shall include policies governing: (i) gifts, (ii) hospitality, (iii) entertainment and expenses, (iv) customer travel, (v) political contributions, (vi) charitable donations and sponsorships, (v) facilitation payments, and (vi) solicitation and extortion. - c) The above compliance standards and procedures must be based on a risk assessment that addresses the specific foreign bribery risks facing the company, including: - 1) The company's geographical organization; - 2) Interactions with various types and levels of government officials; - 3) Industrial sectors of operation; - 4) Involvement in joint venture agreements; - 5) Importance of licences and permits in the company's operations; - 6) Degree of governmental insight and inspection; and - 7) Volume and importance of goods and personnel clearing through customs and immigration.
+- a) The company must establish a system of internal accounting controls designed to ensure that it makes and keeps fair and accurate books, records, and accounts. - b) The company must establish a rigorous anti-corruption compliance code designed to detect and deter violations of the CFPOA (and other applicable anti-corruption laws) which, at a minimum, include: - A clearly articulated and visible corporate policy against violations of the CFPOA and other applicable anti-corruption laws. - 2) Strong, explicit, and visible support by senior management of the corporation's policy against violations of anti-corruption laws and its internal compliance code. - 3) Compliance standards and procedures designed to reduce the prospect of violations, which apply to all directors, officers, employees and outside parties acting on behalf of the company.
+These standards shall include policies governing: (i) gifts, (ii) hospitality, (iii) entertainment and expenses, (iv) customer travel, (v) political contributions, (vi) charitable donations and sponsorships, (v) facilitation payments, and (vi) solicitation and extortion. - c) The above compliance standards and procedures must be based on a risk assessment that addresses the specific foreign bribery risks facing the company, including: - 1) The company's geographical organization; - 2) Interactions with various types and levels of government officials; - 3) Industrial sectors of operation; - 4) Involvement in joint venture agreements; - 5) Importance of licences and permits in the company's operations; - 6) Degree of governmental insight and inspection; and - 7) Volume and importance of goods and personnel clearing through customs and immigration. - d) The company must review and update anti-corruption compliance standards and procedures no less than annually.